-For years, I have been saying to academic friends and colleagues that the current model of higher education is an obsolete anachronism and that academics should look to classical music to understand what will happen with their world.
-It may seem odd to use classical music as a comparison, but its highly apropos.
+For years, I have been saying to academic friends and colleagues that the current model of higher education needs to be reinvented and that academics should look to classical music to understand what digital technologies will do to their world.
+It may seem odd to use classical music as a comparison, but bear with me.
 The best way to understand what I mean is to read a book called “Reinventing Bach,” by Paul Elie.
 In this fantastic work, Elie examines the various ways in which Bach was recorded and interpreted in the 20th Century.
 Along the way, Elie notes how the early days of recorded music struck fear into classical musicians who believed recordings would make them obsolete.
 Of course, the musicians were right and wrong.
 There are more professional classical musicians playing Bach than ever before worldwide; however, most people experience Bach through recorded media and not through live musicians.
 As he describes this hundred-year evolution, Elie makes two important points that have great significance to educators.
 The first is that it took more than half a century for recording technologies and techniques to be equal to the challenge of recording Bach well.
 In other words, it was impossible to foresee the future of recorded Bach during the first few decades his music was electromechanically reproduced.
 Likewise, it is impossible to see the future of digital learning in the early attempts we see today with MOOC’s or even pioneering entities such as Kahn Academy.
-The second point is that experiencing Bach through a recording did not diminish the music in any way — in fact it liberated it from tired musicians, badly tuned instruments and poorly designed concert halls.
+The second point is that experiencing Bach through a recording did not diminish the music in any way — in fact it liberated it from mediocre musicians, badly tuned instruments and poorly designed concert halls.
 As Elie notes: “Via wax cylinder, 78, sound track, LP, stereo box set, CD or compressed digital file, Bach comes through…The more various our encounters with Bach, the more objective his genius is.”
 Continuing, Elie makes the critical point for educators: listening to Bach through modern technology “defies the argument that experience mediated by technology is a diminished thing.”

 Elie is correct.
 I learned to play the piano because of Bach, and listening to his music in great recordings is no less wonderful than listening to it played live.
 Likewise, listening to a great lecture about anything from Homer to the intricacies of DNA is no less marvelous because it comes to me through a screen.
 Educators should all read Elie’s book and embrace the challenge that it presents: to move higher education from today’s “wax cylinder” present to tomorrow’s “digital streaming” future.
 As Elie notes, and MIT surely understands, the best ideas and teachers will successfully evolve through this coming transformation.
 Like Bach, the great discoveries and philosophies (and those who transmit and explain them) will not just survive but be enhanced in ways that are unimaginable today.
 Of course, we are a long way from the educational equivalent of today’s best recordings, but in time an “educational recording studio” will be built that will give educators the same possibilities for the recording and transfer of ideas that places such as Abbey Road gave to musicians.
 Moreover, it’s not too much of a stretch to imagine a future which higher education is consumed mostly digitally and in which the best educators command a premium for the experience of teaching “live” in a physical classroom.